polluxparis/zebulon-table/README.md

 ```
 If you pass an updatedRows prop as an empty object, it will mutate at each update in the table.
 Validation functions should update the error property (updatedRows.errors) if needed.
 In consequence, the component calling the table component can know at any time all the changes since the loading (or refresh) of data.
 exported functions to manage errors log.
-* manageRowError (updatedRows, index, object, type, error): log or remove an error in the row status object.
+* manageRowError: (updatedRows, index, object, type, error): log or remove an error in the row status object.
-* getRowErrors (status, rowIndex): return an array with logged errors of the specified row (absolute index).
+* getRowErrors: (status, rowIndex): returns an array with logged errors of the specified row (absolute index).
-* getErrors :return an array with all the errors logged for the dataset.
+* getErrors: returns an array with all the errors logged for the dataset.

 ## Filtering and sorting
 Filtering and sorting can be done directly in the table.